element-hq/element-web/docs/customisations.md

 To customise visibility create a customisation module from [ComponentVisibility](https://github.com/matrix-org/matrix-react-sdk/blob/master/src/customisations/ComponentVisibility.ts) following the instructions above.

 `shouldShowComponent` determines whether or not the active MatrixClient user should be able to use the given UI component.
+When `shouldShowComponent` returns falsy all UI components for that feature will be hidden.
 If shown, the user might still not be able to use the component depending on their contextual permissions.
 For example, invite options might be shown to the user but they won't have permission to invite users to the current room: the button will appear disabled.